SWATANTRA-SRIVASTAV/sprout-game/README.md

 Swatantra Srivastav

-Built as a small interactive learning game focused on shape-based exploration and playful interaction.
+Built as part of a mobile app development assignment focused on creating an engaging learning experience for children.